Travel.State.Gov > U.S. Visas > U.S. Visa: Reciprocity and Civil Documents by Country > Saudi Arabia

 Procedure for Obtaining: In the case of a lost or damaged passport, an applicant must report the loss within one week from the date of knowledge of the loss.
 He or she must also provide either a police report in the case of a lost/stolen passport, or a civil defense report if the passport was destroyed in a fire.
 Next, the applicant must create an appointment electronically via the following link: moi.gov

-Alternate Documents: Saudis can travel with their Saudi national identity card to gulf countries without the Saudi passport.
+Alternate Documents: Saudis can travel with their Saudi national identity card to Gulf Cooperation Council (GCC) countries without the Saudi passport.

 Post Title: Riyadh, Saudi Arabia (Embassy)